I Hate Being A Parent: How To Deal When Parenting Feels Impossible

 Fatigue

+If you’re awake at night worrying that you hate kids and you wonder why, it’s possible that you’re exhausted.
 When you're tired, everything may feel worse.
 A lack of sleep significantly affects brain functioning and can be a catalyst for clinical depression.
 Restorative sleep is necessary for a healthy brain, and if you're unable to get adequate sleep, it could affect how you function, both physically and mentally.
+Motherhood can be draining, and sleep is often crucial to process everything you’re experiencing.

 For parents of a new baby, getting enough sleep may feel tricky.
+Being the parent of a baby may mean you get less sleep than you're used to.
 If you're the parent of a baby, your pediatrician may be able to offer healthy ways to begin to sleep train your baby once they're old enough so that you both can sleep well.
 Studies show that methods such as bedtime fading, positive routine, and scheduled awakenings are often practical and non-harmful ways to sleep-train a baby.
+These methods may allow a new mom to get more restful sleep.

 Children may make things more complicated regardless of the state of an intimate relationship.
-Adding children to a relationship may create more opportunities for disagreements on childrearing and the division of household labor.
+Being a parent in a relationship may create more opportunities for disagreements on childrearing and the division of household labor between partners.

 With the added stress, the daily pressures of being a parent may be a recipe for relational discord.
 With a child around, there may be less time to focus on your partner.
-You may have to adjust your relationship or expectations.
+You may have to adjust your relationship or expectations as your family grows.

 If your partner is not helping with childrearing, or if you're a single parent trying to co-parent, you may consider reaching out to a counselor to learn ways to co-parent effectively and take some of the stress off.

-If you gave up a meaningful activity to make room for being a parent, you might miss your job, volunteer projects, time with friends, or your regular workout routine.
+If you gave up a meaningful activity to make room for parenthood (for example, if you recently became a stay-at-home mom), you might miss your job, volunteer projects, time with friends, or your regular workout routine.
 If you just had a baby or are raising children, part of your sense of self may have been stripped away for the time being, even if you wanted kids.

 You may have a new identity as a mom, but feel like who you once were has been lost.
-Consider being kind to yourself and taking some time to adjust to the changes.
+Consider speaking kindly to yourself and taking some time to adjust to the changes.
+Remember that you’re not “just” a mom but an entire unique individual.

 Ask yourself if any of your beliefs are potentially untrue.
 For example, you may believe you can no longer travel now that you have children.
 However, many families travel with children and can do so on a budget.
 It may feel harder to meet your goals, but they may still be possible to achieve.

-Raising children may feel like a heavy burden.
-For many, raising a baby feels like one of the most critical tasks, so they become overly pressuring to themselves and try hard to be "perfect."
+Raising children may feel like a heavy burden, and it's easy to fall into the trap of feeling like a bad mom.
+For many mothers, raising a baby feels like one of the most critical tasks, often experiencing heavy pressure and trying hard to be "perfect."
 You may want to avoid making an irreversible mistake that will harm your child's development.
-In reality, very few moms are perfect.
+However, very few moms are perfect in reality.

 You might also hear some myths about parenting.
 These myths could make you feel that you must improve or work harder.
 However, societal pressures may do more harm than good in your relationship with yourself and your child.